andrewt0301/hse-acos-course/docs/part1ca/final_test_dsba_2026.md

-# Final Test: Computer Architecture
+Final Test: Computer Architecture
+---

+## Grading

 The grade formula is as follows: